 The specific humidity, or water vapor mixing ratios, are determined by taking the ratio of the signals from the 1st Stokes vibrational Raman shifts for water vapor and nitrogen.
 The measurements are made with laser lines at visible (532 nm) and ultraviolet (266 nm) wavelengths.
 The visible measurements (660/607) are available at night and the ultraviolet measurements (294/284) are available day and night.
-The ultraviolet profiles are limited to the first 3 km because of signal loss due to the large scattering cross-section.
-The ultraviolet water vapor instrument calibration value has remained relatively constant for the LAPS during the past five years, however the visible sensitivity has shown significant changes, possibly due to overload the photomultiplier tube during daylight.
-Investigation of the stability of the instrument has shown that the variations between the meteorological balloon sonde water vapor and the lidar are about $\pm 4\%$, and this is approximately the value expected due to the spatial and temporal differences.
+The ultraviolet profiles are limited to the first 3 km because of signal attenuation due to the large scattering cross-section.
+The ultraviolet water vapor instrument calibration value has remained relatively constant for the LAPS instrument during the past six years, however the visible sensitivity has shown significant changes, possibly due to sometime overloads the photomultiplier tube during daylight.
+Investigation of the stability of the instrument has shown that the differences between the water vapor measurements using the meteorological balloon sonde and the lidar are about $\pm 4\%$, and this is approximately the value of variations expected due to the atmospheric spatial and temporal differences.